a-rehman-ujjan/PIAIC-Classes/README.md

-Welcome to the TypeScript Learning Journey!
+Welcome to the PIAIC (AI, Web3, and Blockchain Development) Learning Journey!
 This README provides an overview of the topics covered in each class.

 📚 **Note:** This README is a work in progress.
 As more classes are covered, I will continue updating the file with detailed summaries, topics, and assignments.
 Stay tuned for comprehensive insights into TypeScript and web development concepts!